Discovering Rapid Microbiome Changes from Arhatic Yoga Practices

 With Collections, you can get published faster and increase your visibility.

-BMC Complementary Medicine and Therapies is calling for submissions to our Collection on Yoga: from traditional practice to clinical application.
+BMC Complementary Medicine and Therapies is calling for submissions to our Collection on Natural therapies for menopause symptom management.

 All manuscripts submitted to this journal, including those submitted to collections and special issues, are assessed in line with our editorial policies and the journal’s peer-review process.
 Reviewers and editors are required to declare competing interests and can be excluded from the peer review process if a competing interest exists.